axelarnetwork/axelar-core/README.md

 Because it is an executable, github.com/matryer/moq is not automatically downloaded when executing ``go mod download`` or similar commands.
 Execute ``go get github.com/matryer/moq`` to install the _moq_ tool to generate mocks for interfaces.

-In [testutils](https://github.com/axelarnetwork/axelar-core/tree/master/testutils) there are helpers defined to simplify randomized testing.